FR1NG/module04/README.md

 - abstract classes
 - interfaces

-### first what is polymorphism and what is the types of polymorphism ?
+### what is polymorphism and what is the types of polymorphism ?
-#### first thing first , what is the polymorphism means ?
+#### first things first , what is the polymorphism means ?
 the polymorphism means that an entity (function or object ) can behave diffirently int different scenarios.
 #### types of polymorphism :
 there are four types of polymorphism :